260 Waymouth St, Adelaide, South AustraliaSA 5000

 Garbaruk Shimano cassettes

-Drivetrain detail of a black Garbaruk cassette, fitted to a steel Surly bike
+Drivetrain detail of a gold Garbaruk cassette, fitted to a carbon Gothic Cycles gravel bike

 Garbaruk derailleur cage review

 Let’s say you’re running a Shimano GRX 11-speed rear derailleur.
-Traditionally, it will only work with cassettes up to 11-42.
-Pop on a Garbaruk cage, however, and your bike can now take cassettes up to 11-50T.
-That’s a 19% expansion in your gear ratio.
+Traditionally, this derailleur only works with cassettes up to 11-42T.
+But!
+Pop on a Garbaruk cage and your bike can now take cassettes up to 11-50T.
+That’s a 19% expansion in your gear range.

-Running a Shimano 2X drivetrain and want to convert to 1X?
-A Garbaruk cage will let you do that, too.
-(But you will need a new rear derailleur as their cage is not designed to work with the 2x version of the GRX system.)
+Want to convert your Shimano 2X drivetrain to 1X?
+You can do it with a Garbaruk cage, too.
+(Note: you’ll need a new rear derailleur as the Garbaruk cage isn’t designed to work with the 2X version of the GRX system.)

 Drivetrain detail of gold Garbaruk gear components, fitted to a carbon gravel bike